 Providing land for the processing of the South West region's natural resouces.

 The Kemerton Strategic Industrial Area (Kemerton SIA) has been selected by the Western Australian Government as a site for strategic and heavy industry in the South West region.
-Further information on the South West region can be obtained from the South West Development Commission.
+To discover more about WA's South West region visit South West Development Commission.

 The Kemerton SIA is an important strategic industrial estate for the South West and links to the Bunbury Port by road, with land reserved for a future rail connection if required.

 The following proponents already operate with the Kemerton SIA:

 Kemerton Silica Sand – silica sand production;

 Simcoa Operations - silicon production;